cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 14. Check all of your changes using the UI
 15. Create a file (using `vi` or `nano` editors) called `a_dataset.csv` in your home directory, write a few `csv` lines in it and save it.

-### Use External Tools and Gnu Core Tools to enhance your shell skills.
-Compose them using pipes and filters
+### Use External Tools and Gnu Core Tools to enhance your shell skills
 * A quick view on other tools available to explore files
 * [A few Gnu Core Tools](https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code/blob/master/class2-notebook/4-advanced_shell_commands.sh)
 * [Finding file and text](https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code/blob/master/class2-notebook/5-finding_things_shell_commands.sh)